tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 You are right not because others agree with you, but because your facts and reasoning are sound.” – Benjamin Graham

 “Should you find yourself in a chronically leaking boat, energy devoted to changing vessels is likely to be more productive than energy devoted to patching leaks.“

+“Success is not an accident.
+Sustainable business success requires leverage, and one of the most critical forms of leverage available to a business Owner is the leverage of structure.”

+“When the environment radically changes and you are confronted with moments of uncertainty and danger, clinging to the old “right” way might seem like a good idea, but it can frequently be deadly."

 # References